katahiromz/X11KeyChecker/ReadMe.txt

-This is a template project of X11 application.
+This is a X11 key checker.

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [ARMYANT]